Community Involvement Volunteering

 If your application is successful, you’ll be invited to an informal meeting with a scheme coordinator.
 These meetings may be individual or as part of a group depending upon your availability.
 The purpose of the meeting is to provide you with an overview of the scheme and its aims, and to give you the opportunity to ask any questions that you might have.
 You may also have chance to meet some of the people you’ll be volunteering with.

-If after the meeting you and the scheme coordinator decide that you wish to join the Environment Action Volunteer scheme, you’ll be invited to participate in the following training sessions:
+If after the meeting you and the scheme coordinator decide that the Environment Action Volunteer scheme is right for you, you’ll be invited to participate in the following training sessions:

-1. Mandatory training – covering health and safety, representing the Council and other topics so you can perform your role safely and to a good standard.
+- Mandatory training – covering Health & Safety, Data Protection and other topics so you can perform your role safely and to a good standard.

 Specialist topics include:

-• Biodiversity and Nature- Volunteers will have the opportunity to pick specialist nature / environment modules tailored to their interests that directly relate to LCC Environmental Initiatives.
-Projects include the urban verge wildlife scheme, dedicated to helping re-wild and survey some of the county’s roadside verges for nature, as well as opportunities to promote the planting and restoration of local woodlands, along with the survey and monitoring techniques for controlling and reporting invasive and non-native species (INNs).
+- Biodiversity and Nature – Volunteers will have the opportunity to pick specialist nature / environment modules tailored to their interests that directly relate to LCC Environmental Initiatives.
+Projects include the urban verge wildlife scheme, dedicated to helping re-wild and survey some of the county’s roadside verges for nature, as well as opportunities to promote the planting and restoration of local woodlands and orchards, along with the survey and monitoring techniques for controlling and reporting invasive and non-native species (INNs).
 These roles are crucial in supporting local awareness through local education on biodiversity.
-Training will be supported through the new AQA Unit Award Scheme LCC are offering, an informal approach with certificates awarded that can be done in your own time, as well as a chance to attend free specialist training workshops to broaden their skill base.
-Following the training, volunteers will have the confidence to share knowledge with their local community
+Training will be supported through an AQA Unit Award Scheme

 The exact content of your specialist training will vary depending upon the type of volunteering you want to undertake (for example, we won’t train you how to run a cooking class if you don’t want to run cooking classes) and the skills and experience that you bring to the role.